huachuman/Zotero-Redline-theme/README.md

 # Functional Zotero Theme
 Zotero 7 is pretty, but it doesn't make the best use of your screen space.
-If you actually want to get work done and make the most out of your pixels, try this compact, functional Zotero theme.
+If you prefer getting work done over feeling pretty, and making the most out of your pixels, try this compact, functional Zotero theme.

 Currently designed for dark mode.